NERSC/LibWrap/README.md

 * This step would create yourmodulename.so and yourmodule.a.
 You should now link the library to your application when executing for example LD\_PRELOAD=path/to/yourmodule.so:path/to/libgotcha.so ./myapp.
 See test/ for more examples.

-**Note- If you use module file (i.e., module gnu-wrap) which will set LD_LIBRARY_PATH to link the wrapper with the application for shared mode and will also set Package config path for static mode.
+**Note- In module file (i.e., module gnu-wrap) you can set LD_LIBRARY_PATH to link the wrapper with the application for shared mode and will also set Package config path for static mode.